 A SIMPLE IRA is an excellent tool for small business owners to help their employees save up for retirement.
-This type of retirement account combines features of both the traditional IRA and the 401(k), and like both of these plans, the SIMPLE IRA is subject to annual contribution limits.
+This type of retirement account combines features of both the traditional IRA and the 401(k).
+Like both of these plans, the SIMPLE IRA is subject to annual contribution limits.

 In 2019, employees can contribute up to $13,000 to a SIMPLE IRA account, significantly more than the $6,000 limit of traditional and Roth IRAs, but less than the $19,000 401(k) limit.

 SIMPLE IRA Basics